-Denmark has acceded to the Hague Convention.
-This means that Denmark has a duty, in principle, to return a child if it has been abducted to or is being retained in Denmark.
+Denmark has acceded to the Hague Convention of 1980.
+According to this convention, Denmark has a duty, in principle, to return a child if it has been abducted to or is being retained in Denmark.

-Under the European Convention, Denmark has a duty, in principle, to recognise and enforce decisions on custody made in other convention states.
+Under the European Convention and the Hague Convention of 1996, Denmark has a duty, in principle, to recognize and enforce decisions on custody made in other convention states.

 Find information about the handling of cases to Denmark.